-When I thought I was simply going to buy tea, my friend let me know immediately it was not going to be a simple pick-and-pay experience: “Tasting tea is an art, not simple drinking.”
+When I thought I was simply going to buy tea, my friend let me know immediately it was not going to be a simple pick-and-pay experience: “Tasting tea is an art, not simply drinking.”

-I wanted to discover China’s most intimate traditions, and the Tea Art is one of the oldest ones.
+I wanted to discover China’s most intimate traditions, and Tea Art is one of the oldest ones.
 Ancestral, fascinating, magical.

 To the extent that buying it at a normal supermarket means almost betraying the roots and missing something essential of Chinese culture.

 In China, tea (Cha: 茶) is not just a beverage, it’s part of people’s life.
 The Chinese were the first to discover the leaf, and they have been drinking it for thousands of years.

 Writes Yizhou Wu:

 “There are many legends and folklores about the tea”.
 And this is only the beginning of the journey into this intriguing tradition that has been an important element in the Chinese society for thousands of years, throughout royal dinasties, revolutions and wars.”

 China has been often criticized for having completely lost its traditions and connection with its past.
 Although I find this statement very simplistic to define a so complex culture such as the Chinese, I agree that much of their identity has been sacrificed for the sake of modernity.

 However, one of the aspects of the ancient society that Chinese people are not ready to give up is indeed the Tea Art.